The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Technical Background

 \subsection{Agentic AI systems and LLM Agents}

-An \textit{agent} \cite{wooldridge:2009} is defined as a computer system situated in an environment that is capable of acting autonomously in its context to achieve its delegated objectives.
+An \textit{agent}~\cite{wooldridge:2009} is defined as a computer system situated in an environment that is capable of acting autonomously in its context to achieve its delegated objectives.
 Autonomy means the ability and requirements to decide how to act to achieve a goal.
-An agent that can perceive its environment, react to changes that occur in it, take the initiative, and interact with other systems (like other agents or humans) is called an intelligent agent or Agentic AI.
+An agent that can perceive its environment, react to changes that occur in it, take the initiative, and interact with other systems (like other agents or humans) is called an intelligent agent or Agentic AI system.
 Effective memory management improves an agent's ability to maintain context, learn from past experiences, and make more informed decisions over time.
 In recent developments, Agentic AI systems are evolving from isolated, task-specific models into dynamic and multi-agent ecosystems (MAS).

 As pointed out in~\cite{LLM_Agents_survey}, the growth of LLMs has culminated in the emergence of LLM agents.
 They use LLMs as reasoning and planning cores to decide the control flow of an application while maintaining the characteristics of traditional intelligent agents.
 LLM agents can invoke external tools for the resolution of specific tasks and can decide whether the generated answer is sufficient or if further work is necessary.
 An emerging class of LLM agents is agentic RAG, which employs the RAG paradigm~\cite{RAG} to reduce hallucinations and improve the domain-specific expertise of an LLM.